-Just imagine that one day the Mount Palomar Observatory were to announce that the Earth's gravitational pull was gone.
-There would be worldwide panic.
-Imagine the implications of this news.
-It would mean that the earth would be catapulting towards the sun at a speed of 6000 miles per hour.
-Within a few weeks the earth would be consumed by the Sun.
-Not a single remnant of the Earth would remain.
-It would be as though there had never been a place called Earth, that no one had ever dwelled here, nor any civilizations thrived.
+It is the force of gravity which keeps human beings standing upon the surface of the earth as opposed to flying up into outer space, likewise keeping our oceans in their massive troughs, keeping our life-sustaining atmosphere safely around us and, at the cosmic level, keeping such mighty objects as the earth and planets in their proper orbit around the sun.
+Yet, imagine what would happen if this force were to be shut off, just like a sudden power failure in a factory which brings all machinery to an unexpected halt.
+The earth would then be dragged through space towards the sun at a speed of 6,000 miles an hour.
+It would only be a matter of weeks before the earth would become a ball of all-consuming fire and not a trace of today's beautiful world would be left.
+There would be not the smallest vestige of life to be seen-not even so much as a speck of ash from all the multifarious forms of civilization that have taken so many centuries to evolve on earth.
+There would be no sign that even a planet of the size and nature of Mother Earth had once existed in the solar system.
+Imagine how utterly panic-stricken the human race would be if it were known that any such cataclysm were about to take place!
 But there are events actually taking place in this world about which we should be in not just a state of anxiety, but of utter panic: every minute, at least one hundred deaths occur in this, our world.
 This means that, in one single day and night, no less than 150,000 people are leaving the world, never to return.
 Imagine - mortality rate of 150,000 per 24 hours!
-Yet no one seems stunned by this information, which becomes all the more disturbing when we consider that no one actually knows for certain who these one and a half million souls will be.
+Yet no one seems stunned by this information, which becomes all the more disturbing when we consider that no one actually knows for certain who these hundred and fifty thousand souls will be.
 No one can say with certainty that he or she will not be on that list of those who are destined to leave this world the very next day.
 There is no one on this earth who is not living under the shadow of death.
 At any moment, the Hand of Fate may light upon one and sweep one away, irrevocably, from this life.